bioinfx/Glycine_max_Gene_Ontology/README.txt

                     see README in that folder for details.

 /4_make_GO_db       Making An Organism Package From Annotations Available From A Set Of Named Data.Frames.
-                    Testing Gene Ontology annotation for a list of soyben genes
+                    Testing Gene Ontology annotation for a list of soybean genes

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *